 Invalid file type

 We support a wide range of video and audio codecs, but we recommend following our compression guidelines to avoid complications.
-All files must contain a valid video track (even if it only contains a black slate).
+All files must contain a valid video track (even if it only contains a black slate or still image).
 However, audio is optional.

 Here are some examples of file types we do not support for upload or conversion: